 English translations of foreign and international legal materials are often difficult to locate and can be unreliable.
 Only in rare instances are authoritative English translations available.
 If authoritative versions are not available, look for "official" translations that are created by, or for, a government organization.
 Further, look for synoptic translations, which allow for side-by-side comparisons of the vernacular with the English translation.
 Some types of legal materials are translated into English more often than others, such as those pertaining to commercial law.

 Many online translators are available on the WWW, but these should be used with caution since web translators do not generally include specialized legal or commercial vocabulary.
 Online translators, however, may be of some help in getting the general sense of a document or passage.
 Examples of WWW translators are:

 The following is a list of selected books related to the rule of law currently available in the LUC Rome campus library, including electronic books available to LUC students via the online catalog.
 Websites related to the general topic of the rule of law are also listed.
 Other selected books at the Rome campus library associated with this topic are listed under the "Books" tab of this guide.
-Please see a member of the Rome library staff for additional assistance.
+Please note that the Rome campus library is currently closed.